IMBR Initiative Research & Publications

 The IMBR Initiative has worked closely with the Inter-American Commission on Human Rights to develop a set of principles addressing the rights of migrants in the Americas.
 The Americas have a rich migration history and a robust human rights system, but a surprising gap persisted: the lack of a single set of norms or guidelines for human rights during the migration process.

 The Inter-American Principles largely reflect the influence and language of the IMBR while also drawing upon regional jurisprudence.
-We expect the Inter-American Principles will be issued in late 2018.

 Migrants Rights Indicators and Database.

 The IMBR Initiative has created a set of indicators to evaluate State compliance with the rights and norms articulated in the text of the IMBR, and, through support from the World Bank and KNOMAD, piloted the indicators in five principal destination States: Germany, Mexico, Russia, South Africa, and Turkey.
 The results represent a powerful tool for identifying common legal baselines and benchmarking State compliance with the law and, through this, identifying specific areas to change State practice.
 The IMBR Initiative is now seeking to expand this project beyond these initial pilot countries.